 Explains what an unauthorised gypsy and traveller encampment is and how to report one.

-We have to follow the current legislation and we always try to act reasonably when dealing with unauthorised encampments.
+We must follow the current legislation and we always try to act reasonably when dealing with unauthorised encampments.
 Due to the high level of interest these cases can attract, it is not always possible for officers to return calls to members of the public, however all reports are recorded and the unauthorised encampment dealt with.

 Read more about enforcement powers on the GOV.UK website.